baskuit/pinyon/src/state/readme.md

 ### RandomTree

 This class is a powerful and expressive way to create a random games for testing.
 The game is well-defined, in the sense that providing the same hyper-parameters, helper functions, and PRNG device to the constructor will produce the exact same state.
-One advantage of this property is that arbitrarily large games can be used to test models via the `Arena` utility.
+One advantage of this property is that arbitrarily large games can be used to test models via the `ModelBandit` utility.
 Previously, random trees had to be solved and the node tree was used as the state.

 ```cpp
 State